Incorporating Solar Power into Your Naples Home

 When it comes to solar power, no doubt heating your pool is the first use that comes to mind.
 Lately however, technological advancements in harnessing the power of the sun have been far upgraded from the early days of the original gigantic black panels.
-Solar power can be easily incorporated into your remodel or new construction; most often homeowners can also take advantage of tax credits for doing so while also adding an approximate $15,000 value to your home.
+Solar power can be easily incorporated into your new home construction or remodel ; most often homeowners can also take advantage of tax credits for doing so while also adding an approximate $15,000 value to your home.
 Given the daily abundance of sun here in southwest Florida, taking advantage of solar energy could be both a wise and elegant investment in the value of your home, never mind future generations of Floridians.

 There are also semi-transparent panel options available to incorporate solar into your home for a true green design on balconies, lanais and other outdoor areas.
 Although the energy collection level is lower, they are aesthetically pleasing and will do well in places where looks matter more than energy efficiency.
 (You can save that for the rest of the house!)
 As reported by Lushome, these panels are embedded in a laminated glass structure and an air slot provides a thermal barrier, allowing them to be used as windows, curtain walls and eaves.